qamarularifin/Project-1/README.md

 # Project-1: Mastermind Game

 ## Background
 Guess the color of hidden pegs.
-A deduction game where each player takes turn making a limited number of guesses, using logic to deduce what pegs the opponent has hidden.
+A deduction game where player makes a limited number of guesses, using logic to deduce what pegs were hidden.

 ## Link
 https://qamarularifin.github.io/Project-1/